siggib007/PiVault/README.md

 python3 PiVault.py add testkey15 This is the value 15
 ```

 This creates a new entry called testkey15 and encrypts the string "This is the value 15" and stores it in it.
+The script will combine all words after the first two (add command and the key name) into a value string.
+Note however that some operating system treat # as a comment and don't process anything beyond that.
+So if your value contains a #, it would be safe to quote your value string or escape the # otherwise your value might get truncated after the #.

 ```
 python3 PiVault.py fetch testkey15